 I always set my timer for 10 minutes less than the recipe’s time because all ovens are different.
 Once small cracks appear on the top and the bread turns a golden brown colour, test with a toothpick or bamboo skewer right into the centre of the bread.
 If it comes out clean, the bread is done.
 If not, you can bake an extra 10 minutes before checking it again.

 Let the bread cool on a cooling rack so that all the sides cool equally.
 Cooling it on a bread rack will significantly reduce the eggy taste also.
 Sometimes if you let the bread sit on a normal bench top or chopping board, the bottom section of the bread will turn a different colour.

 *Special mention to one of my Facebook readers for suggesting some of these easy keto bread baking tips.*

 Keto bread is a mixture of almond flour (or coconut flour), eggs, healthy fats and xanthan gum.
 It resembles normal wheat bread in texture but has about 20 times fewer carbs than regular bread.

-For those who are confused about the serving size, the bread should make 16 slices, and the nutritional information is 2 of those 16 slices.
-In simple terms, 2 slices = 1 serving.
-The whole loaf makes 16 slices total.
+For those who are confused about the serving size, the bread should make 16 slices, and the nutritional information is for 1 slice only.
+In simple terms, 1 slice = 1 serving.
+The whole loaf makes 16 servings total.

-Yes – just add 1/2 cup olive oil instead of the butter.
+Yes, just add 1/2 cup olive oil instead of butter.
 This will give you a very similar result.

 How Do I Store Keto Bread?